Great Bend Recreation CommissionEnriching Lives & Strengthening Our Community

 Yes.
 A tremendous partnership with USD 428 and the City of Great Bend allows the Great Bend Recreation Commission to utilize public facilities, schools, parks, gymnasiums, and sports fields for public recreation activities.

 A five-member Commission comprised of community members appointed by the Board of Education, the City of Great Bend and one at-large commissioner determine our policies.
-Commissioners serve a four-year term without compensation and are eligible to reapply for a second term.
+Commissioners shall serve a minimum of four-years to a maximum eight year term limit without compensation.

 The Commissioners meet on the second Monday of each month at the Great Bend Recreation Center on 1214 Stone Street at 4 pm.